pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 Quest Points [[File:questPoint.svg|25px]] are the green currency earned by completing Quests.
-Quest Points can be obtained by completing Quests.
+Quest Points can be obtained by accepting Quests in the Quests module and then completing the assigned task.
 The Player gets 1 quest slot after completing the Tutorial.
 After that at level 5, 10, and 15, the 2nd, 3rd and 4th quest slot will open.
 Each time you complete a quest, the experience added to your Quest Level follows this formula: